 In 1953, former General Motors President Charles Wilson said, "What's good for our country was good for General Motors, and vice versa."
 GM sales hit a peak of 17.296 million vehicles in September 2005.
 But, as gas prices soared, GM's sales plummeted.

 By 2007, Americans found Wilson’s statement was no longer true.
 That's the year Toyota beat GM to become the world’s leading automaker.
-It did so by supplying meeting global demand for smaller cars.
+It did so by meeting global demand for smaller cars.
 While Toyota was building plants in the United States, GM was closing them.
-Instead of changing, it offered zero percent financing to sell SUVs and other large vehicles.
+Instead of changing, GM offered zero-percent financing to sell SUVs and other large vehicles.

 - The government backed all new car warranties.

 - The economic stimulus bill allowed new car buyers to deduct all car sales and excise taxes.